| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 col |

-Plot color |
+Plot color. |

 ... |

-Additional arguments to pass to |
+Additional arguments passed to |

 mat |

-Name of matrix in |
+Name of the matrix in the |

 |

-Axes labels. |
+Axis labels. |

 grid |